arielf/learning-to-learn/README.md

 The bigger a neural-net is, the more complex the model and the slower it will take to learn (converge the loss towards acceptable low levels).

-The greatest shortcut to a great model is the relevancy of the inputs.
+The best shortcut to a great model is the relevancy of the inputs.

-If you can pre-process, project or otherwise transform inputs into relevant features, or add attention, and drop-off, so great features are better preserved, and weak ones get discarded, your model will improve the most.
+If you can pre-process, project or otherwise transform inputs into relevant features, or add attention, and drop-off, so good features are better preserved, and weak ones get discarded, your model will improve the most.